rowlandhill/ruby-vs-js-study/study.md

-# Ruby vs. JavaScript Study
+# Ruby vs. JavaScript: Study

 Use your favorite search engine and the provided readings to research and respond to the following questions.